andycranston/pngshot/README.md

 python pngshot.py -d C:\TEMP
 ```

-would put the screenshot files in the `C:\TEMP` directory.
+would put the screenshot files in the `C:\TEMP` directory on the system
+running the `pngshot.py` program.

 ## Command line option -s / --seconds